 Similarly the property O12 has dimension is equivalent to CIDOC CRM property P43 has dimension only when the observed entity is an instance of class E18 Physical Thing.

 The class S19 Encounter Event can be used to describe the observation of entities of particular interest relevant to the research study.
 This can be used in species surveys or finds in archaeological excavations.
 It serves documenting the fact that someone has seen the entity of interest as existing at the particular place and time.
-8
+Figure 8 shows the relevant properties and includes a set of instances as examples from the field of ecology.